Pvt. Vincent Charles Sykora

 Sykora & Anna Krenek-Sykora and was one of the

 1928, and he and his siblings were living

 graduated from Westover High School in Westover,

 Vincent was inducted into the U.S. Army on March

-18, 1941 while living in Young County,
+18, 1941, in Dallas, while living in Young

-where he joined the753rd Tank Battalion.
+Louisiana, where he joined the 753rd Tank

 Company as a replacement for a National

 Guardsman released from federal duty.

 On January 28th, the tank battalions were given